octopus-db/documentation/docs/source/data_tables.rst

 * CORDS_ELEV -- Dual field.
 First part of value refers to source of coordinates (“X_WGS84”, “Y_WGS84”) for the sample site ('INTP', or 'ORIG', or 'ND').
 Second part of value refers to “ELEVATION” ('INTP', or 'ORIG', or 'ND').
 Nine (9) combinations possible

-* ELEVATION -- Elevation above sea level of the sample
+* ELEVATION -- Elevation above sea level

 * SITENAME -- Name of the site